Cancer Research UK logo.

 What is a voice prosthesis (tracheo oesophageal puncture or TEP)?

-How you have TEP
+How do you have TEP?

 Using a voice prosthesis

-The voice prosthesis is a valve that allows you to make sounds by pushing air from your lungs through the valve and up into your mouth.
-You have to cover your stoma with your fingers so that the air goes through the valve and not out of the stoma.
+The voice prosthesis allows you to make a voice by pushing air from your lungs through the valve and up into your mouth.

-Diagram showing a voice valve
+Diagram showing a voice valve.

 Voice prosthesis valves